Before It’sTooLate TV – Only Animal Videos

 wildlife-warriors-logIf you are looking for wildlife and nature videos for children then meet the Wildlife Warriors team, Davo Dinosaur, Klaws Koala and Jane who tell us all sorts of amazing things about nature and wildlife from all over the world.
 This series is especially for primary school kids and they love it.
 Click here to check out the Wildlife Warriors videos.

-If you are in to adventure, or want to follow blow by blow, a real life scientific adventure, then this is for you.
-Secret Island TV.
+If you are into adventure, or want to follow blow by blow, a real life scientific adventure, then this is for you – Secret Island TV.

 We mounted an expedition to Lampi Island 25 miles of the Myanmar (Burma) coast.
 100 square miles of unexplored and uninhabited forest teaming with wildlife, but ruled by a heard of killer elephants.
 The local sea gypsies say the bull has killed at least 15 people.